 The Center welcomes applications from qualified candidates interested in an interdisciplinary study of the Middles Ages.
 For information about the programs and their curricula, see the following links: Ph.D.
 Program; M.A.
 Program; Graduate Certificate (non-degree program).

 Admission to the programs is administered through Catholic University's Office of Graduate Admission.
-Please submit an online application and include a 10-15-page writing sample that is representative of your academic writing skills and research interests.
+Please submit an online application and include your GRE scores and a 10-15-page writing sample that is representative of your academic writing skills and research interests.
 Applications are accepted on a rolling basis.

 MBS News and Announcements